microsoft/PowerBI-LogAnalytics-Template-Reports/FabricASEngineAnalytics/README.md

        ![Screenshot of the refresh details page.](./media/page-refresh-details.png)

 * Query
   * Review the CPU and duration by ReportId, User, Query Type, StatusCode.
-For a high CPU or duration query/XmlaRequestId, filter by QueryHash to review the performance of the same query over the time.
+For a high CPU or long duration query/XmlaRequestId, filter by EventTextHash to review the performance of the same query over the time.
        ![Screenshot of the query page.](./media/page-query.png)